cit-alpha-team/zombie-projects-watcher/README.md

 ```

   * `YOUR_FUNCTION_NAME`: The name you want to give your function (e.g., `zombie-project-bot`).
   * `YOUR_SERVICE_ACCOUNT`: The service account the function will use to run.
-It needs the required IAM permissions (e.g., Cloud Asset Viewer, BigQuery User).
+It needs the required IAM permissions (e.g., Viewer, BigQuery User).
   * `--timeout`: Increases the function's timeout (in seconds) to prevent "timeout" errors in environments with many projects.